ashward/byrnesjs/README.md

 ## Limitations

-Due to being implemented as a pur Javascript library there are certain limitations to the current implementation:
+Due to being implemented as a pure Javascript library there are certain limitations to the current implementation:

 - Packages can include native code which can't be intercepted by this library.
-This would require some deeper support in the VM to intercept.
+This would require some deeper support in the VM or OS to intercept.
--
+- While I think I've covered all the bases, because it's implemented at a high level there may be some ways I've missed for mailicious code to get hold of the original non-overidden functions.
+If you spot any ways around it then please raise an issue!
+- Some packages run scripts at the install stage (unsing the preinstall and postinstall scripts).
+Because ByrnesJS currently only runs at runtime it won't sandbox these scripts.
+You can use the `--ignore-scripts` flag on yarn or npm to prevent these scripts running but that will probably break stuff!

 ## Why "ByrnesJS?"

-Like Jack Byrnes, it allows you to only bring those libraries you really trust into your 'Circle of Trust'
+Like Jack Byrnes, it allows you to only bring those libraries you really trust into your 'Circle of Trust'. https://www.google.com/search?q=jack+byrnes+circle+of+trust

 ## Contributing